Skip to Content

 Are you a Queen's Student?
 You can make a difference!

-A vital part of Reading Together and Numeracy Together is its Queen's Student Mentors, through commitment, empathy, and enthusiasm, they build bonds with their mentees to foster a love of reading.
+A vital part of the success of our programmes is its Queen's Student Mentors, through commitment, empathy, and enthusiasm, they build bonds with their mentees to foster a love of reading.

 All recruited mentors will be required to take part in 2 day training programme